FAIRmat - A Proposed Consortium of the German Research-Data Infrastructure (NFDI)

 - AREA A: Synthesis - Martin Albrecht (Leibniz Institute for Crystal Growth Berlin) & Claudia Felser (Max Planck Institute for Chemical Physics of Solids)

-- AREA B: Experimental Materials Science - Mark Greiner (Max Planck Institute for Chemical Energy Conversion) & Christoph Koch (Humboldt-Universität zu Berlin)
+- AREA B: Experiment - Mark Greiner (Max Planck Institute for Chemical Energy Conversion) & Christoph Koch (Humboldt-Universität zu Berlin)

-- AREA C: Computational Materials Science - Matthias Scheffler (Fritz-Haber-Institut der MPG and HU Berlin) & Kurt Kremer (Max Planck Institute for Polymer research) / Tristan Bereau (Max Planck Institute for Polymer Research)
+- AREA C: Theory and Computations - Matthias Scheffler (Fritz-Haber-Institut der MPG and HU Berlin) & Kurt Kremer (Max Planck Institute for Polymer research) / Tristan Bereau (Max Planck Institute for Polymer Research)

 - AREA D: Digital Infrastructure - Hans-Joachim Bungartz (Technical University of Munich) & Wolfgang Nagel (Centre for Information Services and High Performance Computing (ZIH))

-- AREA F: User Support, Training & Outreach - Matthias Scheffler (FAIR-DI e.V. ) & Martin Aeschlimann (TU Kaiserslautern)
+- AREA F: User Support, Training, and Outreach - Matthias Scheffler (FAIR-DI e.V. ) & Martin Aeschlimann (TU Kaiserslautern)

-- AREA G: Administration & Coordination - Claudia Draxl & Matthias Scheffler (both FAIR-DI e.V.)
+- AREA G: Administration and Coordination - Claudia Draxl & Matthias Scheffler (both FAIR-DI e.V.)